airribarrac/sdsl-lite/README.md

 This projects analyzes different approaches to speed up Turan's representation of planar embeddings (see Fast and Compact Planar Embeddings below).
 We use the [SUCCINCT] c++ library for its implementation of the range min tree, and it is added as a submodule on install.

+See [examples/planar-embedding-tree.cpp](https://github.com/airribarrac/sdsl-lite/blob/master/examples/planar-embedding-tree.cpp) for an example of its use.

 #### Succinct Run-length Encoded Rank/Select Data Structure

 This project provides a succinct data structure to support access, rank and